How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Experiments on Task Performance

 \paragraph{Varying network width} In Figure~\ref{fig:width_tuning}, we compare performance of different learning rules under architectures of different widths.
 While Normal performs well at all network widths, Align-ada performs nearly as well as gradient descent at large widths; Align-zero performs worse, but still significantly improves with network width.
 Align-zero's relatively worse performance suggests that layers $\sigma(z^{(t)}_{l-1}(x))$ vary considerably more over the course of training than gradients $\nabla_{z_l} f^{(t)}(x)$ in finite width networks.
 At the largest width tested, Align-ada matches or outperforms all baselines except Normal on both CIFAR-10 and KMNIST.
-Interestingly, on KMNIST, DFA closely tracks the performance of Align-ada suggesting that DFA's effectiveness might be partially explained by our theory.
 See Appendix~\ref{app: tables} for full tabulated results.

-\paragraph{Note on performance} We note that while our accuracies are generally low relative to standardly trained networks, they are in similar ranges to prior results reported for comparably sized networks trained with NTK-based linearized training methods~\cite{lee2019WideNN}.
-This validates that our wide networks are indeed trained in a regime approaching the NTK infinite-width limit.
-It may be possible to improve performance by extending Align-ada and Align-zero to non-NTK regimes via, for example, slow timescale weight transport of backward weights; we leave such extensions as a future work.
+\paragraph{Note on performance} While our accuracies are generally low relative to standardly trained networks, they are in similar ranges to prior results for comparably sized networks trained with NTK-based linearized training methods~\cite{lee2019WideNN}.
+This validates that our wide networks indeed are in the NTK regime.
+It may be possible to improve performance by extending Align methods to non-NTK regimes via, for example, slow timescale weight transport of backward weights; we leave such extensions as a future work.